sunkara0003/Kubernetes_Foundation/02_COE.md

 - Dynamic provisioning infrastructure as load grows.Horizontal scaling is also useful with K8s.
 - Fault Tolerence if container goes down it will re-provision the containers/pods on other host/servers.
 - Stateless using persistant volumes, Databases.
+- It was created by Google.
+Inspirated by google infrastructures management.